Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 * ## Design

     * ### Imagery
-        * As images are able to be uploaded, by registered users, there is no theme, or stlye however if a user doesn't choose an images\
+        * Images are able to be uploaded by registered users.
+        There is no theme, or stlye however if a user doesn't choose an images\
         a basic frog is displayed to fill the space.

     * ### Colour Scheme
-        * I used a mix of green throughout the page to stick with the theme of a frog(Hence the name Ribbit)
+        * I used a mix of green throughout the page to stick with the theme of a frog(hence the name Ribbit)

         ![Color scheme](documentation/screenshots/colorPallet.png)